-Facebook Whistleblower Oversaw Project With Trudeau Liberals In 2016
+Liberals Paid $100K To Facebook Whistleblower's Company In 2016

 Meanwhile, the Trudeau government is asking the Communications Security Establishment and the Canadian Security Intelligence Service to take a closer look at the situation to better ensure the privacy rights of Canadians are protected.

-Scott Brison, the acting minister for democratic institutions, said Tuesday he'd be open to strengthening federal privacy laws even further to better protect those who share their information online.
+Brison has said he'd be open to strengthening federal privacy laws even further to better protect those who share their information online.

-Facebook has denied the data collection was a breach because people knowingly provided their information.
-The company has said a University of Cambridge psychology professor accessed the information after he requested it from users who gave their consent when they chose to sign up for his test via a Facebook app.
+Facebook has denied the data collection involving Cambridge Analytica was a breach because people gave their consent when they chose to sign up for a personality test via an app on the platform.

+The social-media giant, however, has faced widespread criticism over revelations about the leak and the fact the company has known about it since 2015, but didn't disclose it publicly.
+The issue wasn't made public until recently.

 Cambridge Analytica has "strongly denied" the allegations that it had improperly obtained Facebook data.